sbasrai98/bananagrams-solver/README.md

 ------
 313231
 ```
 There are 27 possible 3-mers using an alphabet of size 3, and each k-mer count becomes a feature.
-Counting kmers provides information about how often vowels, consonants, or difficult letters are received consecutively.
+Counting k-mers provides information about how often vowels, consonants, or difficult letters are received consecutively.
 I tried different alphabet sizes and values of k but ultimately settled on this scheme as it had the best performance.

 ### Linear Regression
 Armed with the 94+27=121 features described above, I trained a linear regression model on the 7747 successful runs (80/20 train-test split).
 The completion times predicted by the model achieved a correlation of 0.44 with the true times and a mean absolute error of 51.7s.

 ![](pics/regression.png)

 Not bad for a simple linear regression.
 There is probably room for improvement by employing more clever feature engineering strategies.
+Deep learning model coming soon...